Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Numerical Evaluations

 For comparison, we implement SONATA-L\cite{scutari2019distributed}, Alg.~2 in \cite{tang2019distributed}, projected distributed sub-gradient descent method (Proj-DGD, for convex objectives)\cite{nedic2010constrained}, and projected stochastic gradient descent method (Proj-SGD, for nonconvex objectives)\cite{bianchi2012convergence}.
-The step-size rules of SONATA-L, Alg.~2 in \cite{tang2019distributed}, Proj-DGD and Proj-SGD are set as $\alpha^{t} = \alpha^{t-1}(1- 0.01 \alpha^{t-1})$ with $\alpha^{0}=0.5$, $\alpha^{t} = 0.05$, $\alpha^{t} = 1/t^{0.5}$, and $\alpha^{t}=0.1/t^{0.9}$, respectively, based on the guidelines therein.
-For Alg.~2 in \cite{tang2019distributed}, the number involved in calculations of gradient estimators is given by $u^{t}=1/t^{3/4}$.
+The step sizes of SONATA-L, Alg.~2 in \cite{tang2019distributed}, Proj-DGD, and Proj-SGD are set as $\alpha^{t} = \alpha^{t-1}(1- 0.01 \alpha^{t-1})$ with $\alpha^{0}=0.5$, $\alpha^{t} = 0.05$, $\alpha^{t} = 1/t^{0.5}$, and $\alpha^{t}=0.1/t^{0.9}$, respectively, based on the guidelines therein.
+For Alg.~2 in \cite{tang2019distributed}, the smoothing radius $u^{t}$ present in gradient estimates is given by $u^{t}=1/t^{3/4}$.
 For Proj-SGD, we consider $50$ Monte-Carlo runs and plot the curves of average objective errors.

-Fig.~\ref*{fig:cvx_cmmunctn} and \ref*{fig:cmmunctn} show the relationships between the objective error $\epsilon$ and the number of inter-agent communication for all the algorithms.
-For CPCA and the remaining algorithms, $\epsilon$ denote $|f_{e}^{*}-f^{*}|$ and $|f(\overbar{x}^{t})-f^{*}|$, respectively, where $\overbar{x}^{t}$ is the average of all agents' local estimates at time $t$.
-Specifically, the blue line shows the relationship between the specified accuracy and the resulting number of communication executed by CPCA, whereas the orange line indicates the relationship between the number of performed communication and the actual objective error when the algorithm ends.
-We observe that to reach the given precision, CPCA requires fewer numbers of communication thanks to its linearly convergent inner iterations.
-Also, the orange line is below the blue line (i.e., the actual error is less than the specified error).
-This phenomenon stems from the careful design of the proposed algorithm to ensure the reach of the specified accuracy.
+Fig.~\subref*{fig:cvx_cmmunctn} and \subref*{fig:cmmunctn} show the relationships between the objective error $\epsilon$ and the number of inter-agent communication rounds.
+For CPCA and other algorithms, $\epsilon$ denote $|f_{e}^{*}-f^{*}|$ and $|f(\overbar{x}^{t})-f^{*}|$, respectively, where $\overbar{x}^{t}$ is the average of all agents' local estimates at time $t$.
+Specifically, the blue line shows how the specified accuracy influences the number of communication rounds executed by CPCA, whereas the orange line indicates the actual objective error after the algorithm performs communication and obtains solutions.
+The orange line is below the blue line (i.e., the actual error is less than the specified error).
+It stems from the careful design of CPCA to satisfy the given accuracy.
+Moreover, to reach a certain precision, CPCA requires a less round of communication thanks to its linearly convergent inner iterations.
+However, it communicates more elements per iteration.
+For example, to reach a precision of $10^{-10}$, CPCA exchanges vectors of size $19$ and $29$ when the local objective function is \eqref{eq:local_obj_exp} and \eqref{eq:local_obj_log_exp}, respectively.
+In comparison, the remaining algorithms exchange scalars of size one.